Plate of little bite size appatizers

 Food Stations

-Food Stations are less common but more fun and interactive of the wedding reception dinner ideas.
+Food Stations are less common but more fun and interactive than some of the other wedding reception dinner ideas.
 These are usually tables that are staffed by chefs from the caterer and are making food or serving it upon request for each guest that comes to it.
 Some popular options are a pasta station, a carving station, or even a grilled cheese station.

 Guests are still dismissed by the table to visit the stations, but it is a little less formal and harder to manage who goes where than a buffet.
 This means that you will probably want to allot more time for dinner, and you want to have salads and potentially side dishes served to each guest at their tables while they visit the stations for their main meals.
 I recommend only doing food stations if you have a smaller guest count, closer to 100 people.
-If you have more than that, it won’t have the casual atmosphere that you are probably going for with having food stations, as it may become chaotic.
+If you have more than that, it won’t have the casual atmosphere that you are probably going for with food stations, as it may become chaotic.

 Two different dishes one is a vegatarinan Potato Croquett on a tomato base the other is fried lotus root with salmon on them garneshed with pepers and baby arugula